Asthma in Children

 Prognosis for Asthma in Children

 Many children outgrow asthma.
-However, as many as 1 in 4 children either continue to have asthma attacks or the asthma symptoms resolve only to return (called relapse) when children are older.
+However, as many as 1 in 3 children either continues to have asthma attacks or the asthma symptoms resolve only to return (called relapse) when children are older.
 Children who have severe asthma are more likely to have asthma as adults.
-Other risk factors for persistence and relapse include female sex, smoking, development of asthma at a younger age, and sensitivity to household dust mites.
+Other risk factors for persistence (particularly into adulthood) and relapse include female sex, smoking, development of asthma at a younger age, and sensitivity to household dust mites.

 Although asthma causes a significant number of deaths each year, most of these are preventable with treatment.
 Thus, the prognosis is good for children who have access to treatment and who are able to follow their treatment plan.